Iceland is uniquely situated on both two tectonic plates and on a mantle plume (better known as a hotspot).

 The Mid Atlantic ridge is believed to have contributed to the splitting of the supercontinent Pangaea some 175 million years ago.

 Iceland’s story begins 60 million years ago when the ridge started opening up.
-The land that passed above the ocean’s surface quickly succumbed to erosion of water and wind.
-The oldest parts of Iceland still above sea level are around 16 million year old.
-Those parts can be found in the Westfjords and he Eastfjords.
+The land that passed above the ocean’s surface quickly succumbed to an erosion of water and wind.
+The oldest parts of Iceland still above sea level are around 16 million years old.
+Those parts can be found in the Westfjords and the Eastfjords.
 The center of Iceland (where the tectonic plates meet) is at all times the youngest part of the country.